- Accounts and users

 - API reference index

-Important notice: On June 19, 2019, we will begin limiting total GET requests to the v1.1 /statuses/mentions_timeline and /statuses/user_timeline endpoints to 100,000 requests per day.
+Important notice: On June 19, 2019, we began limiting total GET requests to the v1.1 /statuses/mentions_timeline and /statuses/user_timeline endpoints to 100,000 requests per day.
 This is a total request limit (per endpoint) applied across both user-auth and app-auth requests.
 This means that in a 24-hour period, a single app can make up to 100,000 requests to /statuses/mentions_timeline and/or 100,000 requests to /statuses/user_timeline (with either app or user auth) before hitting this new app-level rate limit.
-The existing default user-auth and app-auth rate limits will not change.
+The existing default user-auth and app-auth rate limits remain the same.

 A timeline is simply a list, or an aggregated stream of Tweets.
 The Twitter API has several endpoints that return a timeline of Tweet data - see the table below for more details: